 According to market statistics by Chad Lilly, director of recruiting at Lextech, skilled programmers are hard to find because they are not even looking for you.
-Out of all the developers currently looking for a job out there, only 2 percent of these are great, 30 percent are solid developers and 68 percent are average.
-It is therefore a very difficult task to find someone in that 2 percent circle.
+Out of all the developers currently looking for a job out there, only 2% of these are great, while 30% are solid developers and 68% are average.
+As you can imagine, it’s a very difficult task to find someone in that 2% circle.
 What will it take and how far should you search?
+Will it help to scour the best freelance websites for web developers?
 What makes a great coder good at what they do?
 Well, here are the tips for hiring an excellently skilled programmer to develop your startup idea.

 1. Think beyond the now

-Hiring a great developer sometimes is not a matter of who knows what now, but a matter of who will know what tomorrow.
+Hiring a great dedicated developer sometimes is not a matter of who knows what now, but a matter of who will know what tomorrow.
 This forward-thinking mentality is great for a great startup.
-This is because technology is ever changing.
+This is because technology is ever-changing.
 Today you might be using Joomla, but you might wake up tomorrow to find that it isn’t the cool thing.
-WordPress as a CMS could be the cock of the walk today, yet in future, a feather duster.
-When you hire a developer you should be thinking forward and hire a developer who is thinking forward as well.
-A great developer is someone who you are sure will adapt to new technology quickly and get your brand on top of your game.
+WordPress as a CMS could be the talk of the day today and get obsolete a few years from now.
+When you hire a web developer, you should be thinking forward and hire a developer who is thinking forward as well.
+A great developer is someone who you are sure will adapt to new technology quickly and get your brand on top of the game.

 Any great developer should have a folder of their projects.
 They should be able to show what they have been working on during their time as a developer.
 If they don’t show you some examples of previous projects, they have probably not been doing any coding at all.
-With the funds you are about to spend, you need a developer with some experience because unless an inexperienced developer is really good, the end product could be poor.
-Poor products have no return on investment so they end up being a waste of time, money and resources.
+With the funds you are about to spend, you need a developer with some experience.
+Unless an inexperienced developer is really good, the end product could be poor.
+Poor products have no return on investment so they end up being a waste of time, money, and resources.